mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

-username# Tag-based RNA-seq reads processing pipeline, version May 10, 2021
+# Tag-based RNA-seq reads processing pipeline, version November 4, 2021
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com)
 # for use on the FAU KoKo HPC

 #------------------------------
 # BEFORE STARTING, replace, in this whole file: